flatironinstitute/mountainlab-js/README.md

 sudo apt-get install mongodb
 ```

-Note that the curl command is important to get you a recent version of NodeJS (that's a fast moving project, and IMO REALLY good).
+Note that the curl command is important to get you a recent version of NodeJS (that's a fast moving project, and IMO really good).

 When you install MongoDB, you will get a database daemon running on the default port of 27017.
 You might want to make sure that port is not exposed to the outside world (usually it wouldn't be I think).